paradite/ai-file-edit/README.md

   AI_PROVIDERS.OPENAI,
   process.env.OPENAI_API_KEY,
   ['/path/to/file1.js', '/path/to/file2.js'], // Optional: Files to include in context
+  5, // Optional: Maximum number of tool use rounds (default: 5) );

+// Initialize the tool with Google AI const googleFileEditTool = new FileEditTool( '/path/to/parent/directory', // Parent directory for relative paths ['/path/to/allowed/directory'], // Allowed directories for file operations ModelEnum['gemini-2.5-pro-preview-05-06'], AI_PROVIDERS.GOOGLE, process.env.GOOGLE_API_KEY,
+  ['/path/to/file1.js', '/path/to/file2.js'], // Optional: Files to include in context
-  5, // Optional: Maximum number of tool use rounds (default: 3) );
+  5, // Optional: Maximum number of tool use rounds (default: 5) );
 ```